SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/07.Numbers-sum-38.png)

 It is due to the transformation of our text field into a number.
-If the value in the field isn't a number, the program crashes, and **returns an error** (exception).
+If the value in the field isn't a number, the program crashes and **returns an error** (exception).
 We can fix the code by doing the following:

 ![](assets/chapter-1-images/07.Numbers-sum-39.png)